 If organizations like Help Hanoi’s Homeless, Blue Dragon and HopeBox can assist each other where possible and keep continuing to raise awareness in Hanoi and beyond, they will be better able to limit the extent of homelessness, child abuse and domestic violence on the capital, and heal the attendant scars such human rights violations leave upon the city.

-Words and photographs by Nghia Nguyen.
+Photos taken by Nghia Nguyen.